WSU-kduncan/3120-cicd-NolimitDougie/Project5/README-CI.md

 - [Using GitHub actions and `webhook`s](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32)
 - [Using DockerHub and `webhook`s](https://blog.devgenius.io/build-your-first-ci-cd-pipeline-using-docker-github-actions-and-webhooks-while-creating-your-own-da783110e151)
   - Note: this has been the method focused on in lecture

-## Part 3 - Diagramming

-Include a diagram (or diagrams) of the continuous deployment process.
-A good diagram will label tools used and how things connect.
-This diagram would probably look best near your project description.